gregoryoffodum/Customer-Churn-Machine-Learning/README.md

 ## Methodology

-The Logistic Regression model was trained, validated and tested with 60%, 20% and 20% of the dataset respectively.
+In this [project](https://github.com/gregoryoffodum/Customer-Churn-Machine-Learning/blob/main/Customer%20Churn.ipynb), the Logistic Regression model was trained, validated and tested with 60%, 20% and 20% of the dataset respectively.
 Thew following were explored extensively:

 - Exploratory data preparation and cleaning
 - Feature importance analysis